Zooarchaeology: Examples from prehistory

 Animal burials date back to prehistory with examples emerging from the Mesolithic period.
 In Sweden at the site of Skateholm I, dogs were found buried with children under eight years old or were found buried by themselves.
 Some of the dogs who were buried alone have grave goods similar to their human contemporaries such as flint weapons and deer antlers.
-Meanwhile, during the same time period Skateholm II emerged and was very different from Skateholm I, as dogs were buried along on the North and West boundaries of the grave area.
+Meanwhile, during the same time period Skateholm II emerged and was very different from Skateholm I, as dogs were buried alone on the North and West boundaries of the grave area.
 Another burial site in Siberia near Lake Baikal known as the "Lokomotiv" cemetery had a wolf burial among human graves.
 Buried together with, but slightly beneath the wolf was a male human skull.
 The wolf breed was not native to this area as it was warm and other research for the area shows no other wolf habitation.
-Bazaliiskiy and Savelyev suggests that the presence and significance of the wolf could possibly reflect human interaction.
+Bazaliiskiy and Savelyev suggest that the presence and significance of the wolf could possibly reflect human interaction.
 Another example occurred in 300 B.C. in Pazyryk known as the Pazyryk burials where ten horses were buried alongside a human male, the horses were fully adorned with saddles, pendants, among other valuables.
-The oldest horse as also the horse with the grandest attachments.
+The oldest horse was also the horse with the grandest attachments.
 Erica Hill, a professor in archaeology, suggests that the burials of prehistory animals can shed light on human-animal relationships.